 That’s what we’re here to find out, looking decade by decade at the highs and lows of the golden arches.

-1940: “The Airdrome” is moved to San Bernardino, California by Brothers Richard and Maurice McDonald, opening McDonald’s Bar-B-Q restaurant with a 25 item barbeque menu.
+1940: “The Airdrome” was moved to San Bernardino, California by Brothers Richard and Maurice McDonald, opening McDonald’s Bar-B-Q restaurant with a 25-item barbeque menu.

-1948: With almost all profits coming from burgers, the brothers closed for remodelling adding their “Speedee Service System”, a streamlined burger line.
+1948: With almost all profits coming from burgers, the brothers closed for remodeling, adding their “Speedee Service System,” a streamlined burger line.

 It re-opened selling 9 items with burgers at 15 cents.
 Speedee became the company symbol, a mini animated chef.

-1952: The Golden Arches are created by architect Stanley Clark Meston.
+1952: The Golden Arches were created by architect Stanley Clark Meston.

-1954: Milkshake-mixer salesman Ray Kroc asks the brothers to let him franchise McDonald’s restaurants outside California and Arizona.
+1954: Milkshake-mixer salesman Ray Kroc asked the brothers to let him franchise McDonald’s restaurants outside California and Arizona.

 He tried to open one at the unopened Disneyland.